Live in Dal's largest residence

 - first-year, returning & transfer students

-- moderate, low-key and quiet sections
+- regular and quiet noise levels

 - 24-hour front desk